FAQ – Staying at Marten River Lodge

 THE LODGE (OPEN 24/7)

-Smoking is NOT allowed in the lodge, dining room or inside any of our cabins due to local ordinances.
-However, you can smoke in the screened in porch of your cottage.
+Smoking or vaping are NOT allowed in the lodge, dining room or inside any of our cabins due to local ordinances.
+However, you can smoke or vape in the screened in porch of your cottage.
 This keeps our cottages smelling clean for non-smoking guests.
 Cigarette disposal containers are located throughout the camp for the convenience of our guests and all screen porches have ashtrays.

 No we don’t.
 You are allowed to bring your own beverages and enjoy them on our property.
 We have a local LCBO store about one mile away.
 We have ice and refrigerators available for your use in the lodge with all the glasses you may need.
 Ice is also available.